lu1and10/Ewald-Splitting-with-Prolates/README.md

 # Availability & Contact

+The datasets and input files for testing the PME and ESP methods can be found in the gromacs_bench directory.
-More data files and detailed documentation will be available soon.
+More detailed documentation will be available soon.
 If you have questions or feedback, please email **Libin Lu** at <llu@flatironinstitute.org>.

 > **Disclaimer:** This codebase is **not** an official release of GROMACS.
 It is independently maintained and modified.

                                * * * * *